HBCU band: Racial issues

 HBCU bands tend to be predominantly African-American, though occasionally persons of other races have been members.
 According to a 2012 study, white students attending an HBCU generally avoided social activities and focused on academics, however, if they were a member of the school's band they "appeared to develop strong relationships with their peers" within the ensemble.

 In 2001, Matt Smith became the first white drum major at Hampton University.
-According to Smith, opposing schools would use Smith's race to demean the group as a whole.
+According to Smith, some opposing schools would use Smith's race to demean the group as a whole.

 From 2018 to 2020, Justin Heideman, who is white, was head drum major of the Jefferson Davis High School (Montgomery, Alabama) marching band, an HBCU-style high school band.
 In the second year of Heideman's tenure, after video of one of the band's performances was posted online, Heideman encountered – according to USA Today – "hate, ignorance and prejudice" in a minority of online comments to the video, with some suggesting "there was something heinous about a group of black children following the lead of a white boy".
 However, Jefferson Davis students defended Heideman's role and the majority of comments offered "praise and positive social engagement".
 Writing in Teen Vogue, Danielle Kwateng-Clark later lauded Heideman as a positive example of "a white person ... existing in predominantly Black space".